Camille Pissarro was born July 10th, 1830 in St. Thomas, Virgin Islands.

 Pissarro is probably the person most responsible for getting the main Impressionists together, because he provided the link between Manet and Cezanne meeting Monet, Renoir and Sisley.

-In 1870, during the Franco-Prussian War, Pissarro and Monet flee to England together.
+In 1870, during the Franco-Prussian War, Pissarro and Monet fled to England together.
 There, they studied English artists who seemed less bound by traditions.

 When he returned to Paris, Pissarro found that Prussian soldiers had destroyed his home and with it, 20 years’ worth of paintings.
 Only 40 of his paintings remained of the original 1500!
 He was devastated.